 The tragic Columbine High School Shooting in 1999 is a prime example with the number of subsequent mass school shootings carried out which referenced Columbine being a staggering and disturbing figure, and those are just the shootings actually carried out.
 There are many many more which have been planned but foiled before such plans were put into action.

 At the root of this issue is the disturbed individuals who are carrying out these attacks.
-The assumption that they are all mentally ill and not in control of their behaviour is simply untrue and while media coverage cannot be blamed for the actions and motivations of any one individual, they can be highlighted for fuelling them.
+The assumption that they are all mentally ill and not in control of their behavior is simply untrue and while media coverage cannot be blamed for the actions and motivations of any one individual, they can be highlighted for fuelling them.

 “His face splashed across every screen, his name across the lips of every person on the planet, all in the course of one day.
-Seems the more people you kill, the more you’re in the limelight”. – Words of Oregon Shooter
+Seems the more people you kill, the more you’re in the limelight”. – Words of Oregon Mass Shooter

 The Mind of The Mass Killer